Looking to buy an exercise bike to workout at home?

 There are 3 main resistance types used in exercise bikes.

 Each has a slightly different feel and level of adjustability.
 They all come at different price points and will offer benefits in different situations.

-Magnetic resistance is usually found on more expensive bikes and are often quieter than other types.
+- Magnetic resistance is usually found on more expensive exercise bikes such as the Schwinn IC4, Marcy and Desk Cycle and are often quieter than other types.
 It is the best type of resistance to have as it is infinitely variable and has a much longer wear time than brake.

-Brake resistance, sometimes also referred to as direct contact, uses a flywheel and a brake to provide resistance.
+- Brake resistance, sometimes also referred to as direct contact, uses a flywheel and a brake to provide resistance such as in the Bladez Echelon.
 The brake pressure can be varied to offer different levels of workout.
 Resistance can be very adjustable but the moving parts are quite susceptible to wear and tear.